 ColdFusion versions 2025.1, 2023.13, 2021.19 and earlier are affected by an Improper Input Validation vulnerability that could result in arbitrary code execution in the context of the current user.
 A high-privileged attacker could leverage this vulnerability to bypass security mechanisms and execute code.
 Exploitation of this issue does not require user interaction and scope is changed.

-Animate versions 23.0.8, 24.0.5 and earlier are affected by an Improper Input Validation vulnerability that could result in arbitrary code execution in the context of the current user.
+InDesign Desktop versions ID20.0, ID19.5.1 and earlier are affected by an Improper Input Validation vulnerability that could result in an application denial-of-service condition.
+An attacker could exploit this vulnerability to cause the application to crash, resulting in a denial of service.
 Exploitation of this issue requires user interaction in that a victim must open a malicious file.

 XMP Toolkit SDK version 2020.1 (and earlier) is affected by an Improper Input Validation vulnerability potentially resulting in arbitrary code execution in the context of the current user.
 Exploitation requires user interaction in that a victim must open a crafted file.